 IV Therapy Certification and Diploma Program Overviews

 Research IV therapy certificate and certification programs.
-Get information on educational prerequisites, courses, career options and certification possibilities to make an informed decision on your education.
+Get details about educational prerequisites, courses, career options and certification possibilities to make an informed decision on your education.

-Although training in IV therapy in not typically offered through diploma programs, eligible candidates can take certificate programs that lead to certification.
+Although training in IV therapy is not typically offered through diploma programs, eligible candidates can take certificate programs that lead to certification.
 Applicants must be currently licensed nurses, among other admission requirements.
 Some schools allow students to take IV certificate courses during the day, evening, or weekend.
-Once students complete the program and pass a written examination, they can obtained state certification, and IV therapy certification is added to their nursing license.
+Once students complete the program and pass a written examination, they can obtain state certification, and IV therapy certification is added to their nursing license.

 Applicants must be licensed practical nurses (LPNs) or registered nurses (RNs) and must be CPR-certified at the Health Care Provider level prior to the start of their clinical education.
 Proof of current immunizations, negative TB test and personal liability insurance are also requirements for admission.
 Students must also submit to criminal background checks.

 The curriculum for this program includes coursework, lab studies, and clinical education at a medical setting.
 Students enrolled in these programs learn to correctly administer and collect fluids to and from patients, as well as the legal and ethical aspects involved in IV therapy.
 Students study the following topics:

 - Intravenous therapy maintenance